MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 **But what are the electromagnetic spectrum and wavelengths?**

-Consider the electromagnetic spectrum as the full range of “light” that exists in the universe (:numref:`Fig4_SAT`): from Gamma rays (shorter wavelengths) to Radio waves (longer wavelengths).
-Different wavelengths correspond to different “colours”.
+Consider the electromagnetic spectrum as the full range of “light” that exists in the universe (:numref:`Fig4_SAT`): from Gamma rays (shorter wavelengths) to Radio waves (longer wavelengths). |br|
+We can think of the different wavelengths as different “colours”.

 .. _Fig4_SAT:
 .. figure:: /Figure/Fig4_SAT.png

 	The electromagnetic spectrum.

-We define:

-- **VISIBLE:** light with wavelengths from 400 nm to 700 nm,
-- **NEAR INFRARED:** light with wavelengths from 700 nm to 1,100 nm,
-- **SHORT-WAVE INFRARED:** light with wavelengths from 1,100 nm to 3,000 nm.

 Unfortunately, most of these “colours” and “light” are invisible to our eyes! |br|
 We humans can see only the colours of the **VISIBLE** light.
 However, many other “colours” exists, and some animals can see them. |br|